Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 The first commutator yields quadratic terms in second-quantized operators.
 Hence, we obtain nonequilibrium averages of the type $\langle \hat{a}^\dagger_{\vb{q}\nu}\hat{a}_{\vb{q}\nu'}\rangle_t$, $\langle \hat{a}_{\vb{q}\nu}\hat{a}^\dagger_{\vb{q}\nu'}\rangle_t$, and $\langle \hat{a}_{\vb{q}\nu}\hat{a}_{\vb{-q}\nu'}\rangle_t$.
 This indicates that Eq.~\eqref{eq:comm_ph_occupations} alone is not sufficient to determine the EOMs for phonon occupations and should be coupled to the corresponding equations for these additional averages.

-The second commutator, involving the many-body electron–phonon Hamiltonian, leads to a BBGKY hierarchy, analogous to the electronic case.
+The second commutator, involving the many-body electron-phonon Hamiltonian, leads to a BBGKY hierarchy, analogous to the electronic case.
 This many-body problem can be addressed using Green’s-function techniques~\cite{Giustino2017, Stefanucci2023}, which yield the EOMs for the phonon occupations~\cite{Stefanucci2024}.

 In principle, one can derive EOMs for averages involving two creation or two annihilation operators, which give rise to effects such as phonon squeezing~\cite{Johnson2009, Benatti2017, Lakehal2020} and time-dependent oscillations in thermal diffuse scattering~\cite{Teitelbaum2018, Fahy2016}.
 However, since we are primarily interested in phonon relaxation, the impact of such correlations can be neglected.
 Therefore, we restrict our treatment to the evolution of the phonon occupation alone.